Improving the Patient Experience with Cognitive Science

 To help providers proactively identify potential gaps in the patient experience, the Cognitive Clinical Success Machine is identifying patients at admission who have a high propensity of experiencing a gap in care.
 For example, the machine uses the complex Eigen Sphere topology within its Eigenspace platform to identify specific factors such as illiteracy that influence a patient’s care experience.
 It leverages all of the data and intelligence it has to flag these gaps in care and alert care givers to the possibility that a specific patient will have a poor experience across key levers such as communication.
 Providers are able to apply this intelligence to adjust the methods and resources used to support a patient such as medication labels that include pictures instead of written instructions.
 The ultimate goal and outcomes is to drive up patient engagement and adherence by addressing gaps in the patient experience, which translate into improved health and care quality.

-Learn how hospitals across the country are using Jvion's Cognitive Clinical Success Machine to stop patient illness, improve intervention effectiveness, and drive toward value-based models of care and reimbursement.
+Learn how hospitals across the country are using the Jvion Machine to stop patient illness, improve intervention effectiveness, and drive toward value-based models of care and reimbursement.